Trofeo Colombino

-Trofeo Colombino is a summer football tournament hosted annually by Recreativo de Huelva at their home ground Nuevo Colombino in Huelva, Spain.
-The tournament is held in honor of Recre's position as the oldest surviving Spanish football club and has been held since 1965.
-Recreativo itself has won the most times; the current champion is Recreativo de Huelva.
+Trofeo Colombino is a summer football tournament hosted annually by Recreativo de Huelva at its home ground, the Estadio Nuevo Colombino in Huelva, Spain.
+The tournament is held in honor of Recre's status as the oldest surviving football club in Spain and has been held since 1965.
+Recreativo has won the tournament more times than any other club; the current champions are Real Betis.